freenas/freenas-docs/userguide/system.rst

    changes persist at each boot and across upgrades unless the tunable is deleted or its :guilabel:`Enabled` checkbox is unchecked.

-Any tunables that you add will be listed in :menuselection:`System --> Tunables`.
+Any added tunables are listed in :menuselection:`System --> Tunables`.
 To change the value of an existing tunable, click its :guilabel:`Edit` button.
 To remove a tunable, click its :guilabel:`Delete` button.

-Some sysctls are read-only, meaning that they require a reboot in order to enable their setting.
-You can determine if a sysctl is read-only by first attempting to change it from :ref:`Shell`.
-For example, to change the value of *net.inet.tcp.delay_ack* to *1*, use the command :command:`sysctl net.inet.tcp.delay_ack=1`.
-If the sysctl value is read-only, an error message indicates that the setting is read-only.
-If no error is shown, the setting is now applied.
-For the setting to be persistent across reboots, the sysctl must still be added in
-:menuselection:`System --> Tunables`.
+Restarting the %brand% system after making sysctl changes is recommended.
+Some sysctls only take effect at system startup, and restarting the system guarantees that the setting values correspond with what is being used by the running system.

 The GUI does not display the sysctls that are pre-set when %brand% is installed. %brand% |release| ships with the following sysctls set: